Independent Living vs. Assisted Living

 - Retirement communities (may include extras like recreation, meals, etc.)

-- CCRCs (Continuing Care Retirement Communities) (includes luxury amenities and a continuum of custodial or nursing care now or in the future)
+- CCRCs (Continuing Care Retirement Communities) (includes luxury amenities and a continuum of custodial or nursing care)

 - LGBT-friendly senior communities (may include extras like recreation, meals, etc.)